 The harassing company pays our fees.

-The website for Ad Astra Recovery Services provides very little information about the company, its business practices, or its clients.
-The home page contains a statement that AARS “combines quality employees with sophisticated technology, …ensures productivity and reliability, and …offers superb results with superior service, …making outsourcing a ‘no-hassle’ exceptional experience.”
+The website for Ad Astra Recovery Services provides very little information about the company, its business practices or its clients, however, Ad Astra appears to specialize in collecting for the Cash Advance and Payday Loan industry.
+The home page contains a statement that AARS “combines quality employees with sophisticated technology, ensures productivity and reliability, and offers superb results with superior service, making outsourcing a ‘no-hassle’ exceptional experience.”

 The sidebar includes three non-operative links labeled, “Nationwide Coverage,” “Online Access to Your Accounts,” and “Increase Your Bottom Line.”
 Another link labeled, “Superior Customer Service,” links to the site visitor’s email client and opens an email message template addressed to AARON’s customer service desk.
 There are also links to the online payment portal; to a page with information about updates to laws regulating the reporting of credit information to the credit reporting agencies; and to a page on the Federal Trade Commission’s (FTC) website providing information about identity theft.